-Throughout their careers, Stewart and Fonda made three films together: two westerns and their first pairing in the film On Our Merry Way.
+Throughout their careers, Stewart and Fonda made three films where they starred on screen opposite one another: two westerns and their first pairing in the film On Our Merry Way.
+(Note: as reader Mike commented below, the two both starred in 1962’s How the West Was Won, although they shared no screen time together, so this post focuses on their on-screen pairings in these three features).
 This 1948 film featured Burgess Meridith as a newspaper classified ads clerk who pretends to be a reporter to impress his wife.
 The film is made up of three segments, each depicting an answer to the reporter’s question of “What influence has a baby had on your life?”

 Stewart and Fonda play jazz musicians Slim and Link, who are traveling by bus with their big band.
 The two find themselves stuck at a seaside resort when their bus breaks down.
 Hoping to earn the money for their repairs by hosting and fixing a music talent contest, the two find themselves out a band and stranded when they are foiled by the talents of a female trumpet player who outplays the competition (with the help of Fonda and Stewart’s rigging plan going up in smoke).
 Trumpet star Harry James makes a brief appearance to help judge the contest, and it’s great fun to see Stewart and Fonda in their younger years onscreen together.

 Their next pairing would come twenty years later in Vincent McEveety’s Firecreek.
 The film put Stewart and Fonda on opposite sides of the law, with Stewart as a sheriff trying to protect his town against Fonda’s gang of gunfighters.